VTRANS, Virginia’s Transportation PlanGrowth and Accessibility Planning, Technical Assistance Program

 • Letter of support

-For more details, see the “How to Designate a UDA” Fact Sheet.
+For more information on UDA designation, see the 'How to Designate a UDA' Fact Sheet.